-Paying back student loans isn’t easy.
+Paying back student loans isn’t easy – let alone paying off $100K in student loans.
 The stakes become even higher when dealing with expensive graduate school degrees.
 But there are ways to ease the impact of sky-high tuition costs and student loan interest rates.

 For many, the answer is student loan refinancing.
 Finding ways to refinance grad school loans can lead to significant savings in the future and there’s no better time to start weighing your options.

 What does the average graduate student owe in student debt?